BioInUmer/BioInUmer/README.md

 # A Cool Bioinformatician

-*I love science and building stuff*
+*I love science and building stuff.*

 *This is where I turn biological questions into solutions.*

 [LinkedIn ↗](https://www.linkedin.com/in/muhammad-umer-hk/) • [Mail ↗](mailto:muh.umer.h@gmail.com) • Website soon